-Each year in June, electric cooperatives send youth delegates to Washington, D.C., and for the first time in many years, MVEC sponsored a representative.
+Each year in June, electric cooperatives send youth delegates to Washington, D.C.

-Sam Meeker of Green Isle, who will be a senior at Central High School this fall, was MVEC’s representative on the 2018 Youth Tour.
+Sam Meeker of Green Isle, a senior at Central High School, was MVEC’s representative on the 2018 Youth Tour.
 Though a bit of rain caused delays while landing, Sam and his companions had a busy, educational week.
 Each day was filled to the brim with sightseeing, museums, and informational sessions hosted by national representatives.
 The group learned about the Seven Cooperative Principles and how to apply them to their lives.
 Sam said he believes those principles will have an impact on his senior year, especially that working together is crucial to success; he believes co-ops do that really well.

 Some of the sights the group saw include all of the Smithsonian museums, the Marine Corps museum, Mount Vernon, Newseum, Holocaust museum, Washington Monument, Lincoln Monument, Vietnam and Korean war memorials, FDR and MLK memorials, Jefferson Monument, Air Force Monument, Iwo Jima Memorial, Arlington National Cemetery, and the 9/11 Memorial at the Pentagon.